davidcvasquez/ModelSettingsSupport/Sources/ModelSettingsSupport/ModelSettingsSupport.docc/ModelSettingsSupport.md

-# ``ModelSettingsSupport``
+# ModelSettingsSupport

-Macros to generate type ID, name, and properties for model settings, suitable for registration as a `ModelSettingPropertiesContainer` and subsequent reference for UI layouts.
+Swift macros to generate type ID, name, and properties for model settings, suitable for registration as a `ModelSettingPropertiesContainer` and subsequent reference for UI layouts.

 ## Overview